-- 2) Rule-based approach: Rule-based approaches are based on a set of pre-defined rules that are manually designed by experts to locate the target network traffic group [81].
-Before defining the classification rules, the experts usually need a thorough understanding of the target network traffic and the network environment.
-Typical examples of classification rules include session signatures [21], traffic thresholds [72], predefined packet header fields [16], etc. Similar to traditional statistical approaches, rule-based approaches are explainable, easy to implement, and efficient to operate, thereby being widely used in traditional TA tasks.
+include session signatures [24], traffic thresholds [115], predefined packet header fields [19], etc. Similar to traditional statistical approaches, rule-based approaches are explainable, easy to implement, and efficient to operate, thereby being widely used in traditional TA tasks.
 However, in the era of FGTA, the analysis tasks are in finer granularity and becoming more and more challenging.
 Thus, the pre-defined rule sets are becoming larger, more complex, making them more difficult to define, verify, and maintain.
 Moreover, the rule-based approaches are not able to adapt to the dynamic network environment, which is a common feature of modern networks.
 Therefore, in recent trends, rule-based approaches are less used in FGTA tasks.
-But they are still powerful tools in some specific FGTA tasks, pre-classification, and accelerating the analysis process. - 3) Probabilistic approach: Probabilistic approaches are based on probability theory and statistical inference to identify the target network traffic group [82].
+But they are still powerful tools in some specific FGTA tasks, pre-classification, and accelerating the analysis process.

+- 3) Probabilistic approach: Probabilistic approaches are based on probability theory and statistical inference to identify the target network traffic group [125].
 They model the traffic data probabilistically for classification tasks.
-For instance, typical probabilistic approaches like Bayesian classifier [83], Markov model [84], or hidden Markov model (HMM) [85] are widely used to model network traffic first.
+For instance, typical probabilistic approaches like Bayesian classifier [126], Markov model [127], or hidden Markov model (HMM) [128] are widely used to model network traffic first.
 These models can then be utilized to identify traffic patterns of specific applications, protocols, anomaly, or behaviors.
-Benefitting from the following advantages, a variety of FGTA approaches have been proposed based on probabilistic approaches to tackle different FGTA tasks [66], [73], [74]:
+Benefitting from the following advantages, a variety of FGTA approaches have been proposed based on probabilistic approaches to tackle different FGTA tasks [109], [116], [117]: - Flexibility: probabilistic approaches can be used to model a wide range of traffic patterns and behaviors.
+Besides, they can tolerate noise and uncertainty in the data, making them powerful tools for analyzing complex and heterogeneous traffic data. - Adaptability: probabilistic approaches can be easily

-- Flexibility: probabilistic approaches can be used to model a wide range of traffic patterns and behaviors.
-Besides, they can tolerate noise and uncertainty in the data, making them powerful tools for analyzing complex and heterogeneous traffic data. - Adaptability: probabilistic approaches can be easily adapted to changes in traffic patterns over time, allowing them to detect new or previously unseen threats. - Ease of use: with supports of various libraries, probabilistic approaches are relatively easy to implement and does not require extensive domain knowledge or expertise.
+- adapted to changes in traffic patterns over time, allowing them to detect new or previously unseen threats. - Ease of use: with the support of various libraries, probabilistic approaches are relatively easy to implement and does not require extensive domain knowledge or expertise.